 The Dark Horse seems to be two films; one is a moving — if an ostensibly familiar — underdog tale that tells the true story of a team of impoverished kids who participate in a national chess tournament, and the other is a chilling study on criminal subculture and mental health.
-Intertwining these subjects is the film’s case study, Genesis Potini (played by the spectacular Cliff Curtis), a speed chess protégé who grew up suffering from mental health issues, an unnamed condition which throws him into fits of mood swings, leaving him homeless.
-After a short stint in a mental hospital, Genesis is released under the custody of his brother Ariki (Wayne Hapi) and his son Mana (James Rolleston).
-Both of whom host a detritus pack of leather clad, chain smoking criminals, whose tight grasp on the father and son slowly destroys any sense of autonomy in their lives.
+Intertwining these subjects is the film’s case study, Genesis Potini (played by the spectacular Cliff Curtis), a speed chess protégé who grew up suffering from mental health issues, an unnamed condition which throws him into fits of mood swings, ultimately leaving him homeless.
+After a short stint in a mental hospital, Genesis is released under the custody of his brother Ariki (Wayne Hapi) and his son Mana (James Rolleston), both of whom host a detritus pack of leather clad, chain smoking criminals, whose tight grasp on the father and son slowly destroys any sense of autonomy in their lives.

 The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic inhabit and inhabiting a world seemingly within his own mind, as he pays little attention to the world around him.
 Curtis’ performance in these moments feel reminiscent of Geoffrey Rush in 1996’s Shine (dir.
 Scott Hicks), as he prattles endlessly (making little sense), he also displays a remarkable comprehension of memory and strategy when he encounters a used chess set.
 He rearranges the pieces to enact a flawless match-up.
 His mystique is quietly interrupted when the film cuts to him as a healthily curious child, learning chess for the first time from his older brother.
 These crucial opening moments help establish the three biggest challenges in Genesis’ life: chess, his mental illness and his brother, Ariki.